Sanofi's Valyou Savings Program Sets Monthly Insulin Price at $99

 Sanofi covers all insulins under this program, including Toujeo, Lantus, Admelog, Apidra

 Sanofi has taken an additional step to help people paying high out-of-pocket costs for insulin – those eligible for the Valyou Savings Program for Insulins will pay a flat $99 per month for up to ten 10-ml vials and/or boxes of pens.
-This is incredible news for those that use more than one vial of insulin per month; the change will take effect in June.
+This is incredible news for those that use more than one vial of insulin per month.
 Lantus, Toujeo, Admelog, and Apidra are covered under this program – Toujeo is Sanofi’s newest basal insulin.

-Must be a resident of the United States, Puerto Rico, Guam, or the US Virgin Islands; and
+Be a resident of the United States, Puerto Rico, Guam, or the US Virgin Islands

-The Valyou program began last year and was designed for people who: (i) don’t have adequate private insurance or are uninsured; and (ii) are not eligible for patient assistance programs.
+The Valyou program began last year and was designed for people who: (i) do not have prescription medication insurance; and (ii) are not eligible for patient assistance programs.
 This program does not look at income level to determine eligibility.

 When it initially launched, the Valyou Savings Program priced one 10 mL vial at $99, or a pack of SoloStar pens for $149 per month.
 Under the previous program, someone who needed two vials and one box of pens would pay nearly $350 per month.
 With the upcoming change, the cost comes down to a flat $99 – regardless of the quantity of insulin needed.

 In response to growing scrutiny from policymakers, insurance companies and pharmacy benefit managers (PBMs) are taking action, in addition to insulin manufacturers.
 Cigna and Express Scripts, for example, have decided to limit the monthly out-of-pocket cost of insulin to $25.
 Called the “Patient Assurance Program,” it will be available to “members in participating non-government funded pharmacy plans managed by Express Scripts, including Cigna and many other health plans.”